The Recovery Center

 The Recovery Center’s “Phase Program” with Medication Assisted Treatment (MAT) provides an intensive outpatient program for treatment of all substance use disorders.
 Phase I and Phase II are programs that together provide professional support for 6 months of the recovery process.
 Medication-Assisted Treatment (MAT) can be defined as the use of FDA-approved medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of Substance Use Disorders.
 Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery.

-- Phase I: 6 to 8 weeks of consecutive sessions of intense treatment and education for the person suffering from Substance Use Disorder.
-Group sessions are held from 3–7pm on Monday, Wednesday and Thursday evenings and cover addiction and recovery, family concerns and whole person wellness.
-In order to provide high quality care, the number of clients in each group is limited.
+- Intensive Outpatient Treatment (Phase 1): Consecutive sessions of intense treatment and education for the person suffering from Substance Use Disorders.
+Group sessions are held from 4–7pm on Monday, Wednesday and Thursday evenings and cover co-occurring addiction and recovery, skill acquisition, family concerns and whole person wellness.
 Clients and their family/friends are provided meals in the hospital cafeteria on the nights

 of the group sessions.

-- Phase II: An 18-week aftercare group, which meets weekly for 90 minutes every Tuesday evening upon completion of Phase I. It is designed to offer continued treatment and support during early recovery, as well as address specific issues related to sobriety and a healthy lifestyle.
+- Outpatient & Continuing Therapy Groups (Phase 2): Continuing therapy aftercare groups meet weekly for 90 minutes.
+These sessions are designed to offer continued treatment and support during early recovery, as well as address specific issues related to sobriety and a healthy lifestyle.

-One-on-one sessions with a trained counselor*, usually on a weekly basis.
-The client and counselor together create an individualized treatment plan for meeting the client’s treatment goals.
+One-on-one therapy is available and usually occurs on a weekly basis.
+The patient and therapist together create an individualized treatment plan for meeting the client’s treatment goals.
 Significant others or those affected may be invited into counseling sessions with the approval of the client.

 DRIVER EDUCATION, EVALUATION, AND TREATMENT